sudhamadhavi/Sales-Analytics/README.md

 Below is a summary of the Sales Analytics Report for AtliQ Hardware.

-1. Customer performance report:This report shows how much revenue we've made from our customers.
+1. Customer performance report: This report shows how much revenue we've made from our customers.
 [Customer Performance Report](https://github.com/sudhamadhavi/Sales-Analytics/blob/main/Customer%20Performance%20Report.pdf)
-2. Market performance report:It compares how well we're doing in the market with our sales goals.
+2. Market performance report: It compares how well we're doing in the market with our sales goals.
 [Market Performance Report](https://github.com/sudhamadhavi/Sales-Analytics/blob/main/Market%20Performance%20vs%20Target.pdf)
 3. Top 10 Products Sales Growth: Identify which products saw the biggest increase in sales from 2020 to 2021.
 [Top 10 Product](https://github.com/sudhamadhavi/Sales-Analytics/blob/main/Top%2010%20Products.pdf)
 4. Division Sales Overview: Show how much money we made in 2020 and 2021, and how sales changed over time.
 [Division Sales](https://github.com/sudhamadhavi/Sales-Analytics/blob/main/Divison%20Level%20Report.pdf)
 5. New Products Introduction in 2021: Determine which new products Atliq started selling in 2021.
 [New Products](https://github.com/sudhamadhavi/Sales-Analytics/blob/main/New%20Products.pdf)